wingify/readme-central/reference/API/metric-reports/get-all-metric-reports.md

 ---
 ## Insights Metrics API Request

-This document provides details on constructing a cURL request to retrieve insights metrics using the VWO API.

 ### Summary

 This API request retrieves insights metrics for a specific account.
 It supports pagination and ordering, with additional options to filter by status and include metadata.